Basilikon Doron: Content

 The final portion of the Basilikon Doron focuses on the daily life of a monarch.
+James introduces the idea that the daily life of the King is lived like a fish in a bowl, and every action is examined by friend and foe alike.
+It is important for the King to set an example for his subjects by his actions.
 For instance, James advised his son to eat meat to be strong for traveling, and during wartime.